luyukang/DCTNet/README.md

 ### DAVIS + DAVSOD

-PCSA and TENet are trained and finetuned on the DAVIS and FBMS.
+SSAV，PCSA and TENet are trained and finetuned on the DAVIS and DAVSOD.
 The comparison result is below.
 Download the trained model from [Baidu Driver]()

 | Datasets    | Metrics   | MSTM* | STBP* | SFLR* | SCOM* | SSAV  | PCSA  | TENet | Ours      |
 | ----------- | :-------- | ----- | ----- | ----- | ----- | ----- | ----- | ----- | --------- |